-Robert Shannon represents corporate clients in litigation and regulatory matters.
-He also has significant trial experience in both state and federal court, and most recently was honored by the Jury Verdict Reporter for obtaining one of the top defense verdicts in 2014 for the Chicago White Sox.
+Robert Shannon is Hinshaw & Culbertson's Managing Partner.
+He also represents corporate clients in litigation and regulatory matters.
+He has significant trial experience in high profile matters, and was honored by the Jury Verdict Reporter for obtaining one of the top defense verdicts in 2014 for the Chicago White Sox.

 Beyond his business counsel, Mr. Shannon concentrates his government litigation practice counseling elected officials, public entities and political action committees.